-The only downside to this option is full pressure water in our tests caused some stinging when getting too close to the tubes.
+The only drawback to this sprinkler is that full water pressure in our tests caused some stinging when getting too close to the tubes.
 Parents can easily decrease this possibility by turning the water pressure down or keeping little ones at a distance.
-Overall, kids in our tests loved this wild Hydro Swirl and chose it repeatedly above the competition.
+Overall, kids in our tests loved this wild Hydro Swirl and repeatedly requested it above the competition.

 There's something about the giant Boxgear Unicorn Sprinkler that brings a smile to the face of everyone.
 Adults and kids alike were enthralled with this extra-large inflatable, and we can see it being a hit at adult parties as well as kids.
 This product has a water spout from the horn and stakes in the ground to keep it in place.
 It is quick to inflate using a pump, and ours worked well at keeping kids entertained and cooled in the hot sun.

 If you're ready for some wild and crazy fun, the Kids Sprinkler Fire Hydrant is the one you want to consider.
 This inexpensive powerhouse has an unassuming appearance we didn't initially find impressive.
 However, once we turned on the water, the fun began, and everyone went crazy.
 With up and out spraying action, as well as a semi-misting effect, this hydrant manages to soak anyone who comes near it.
-It has a high center fountain over 12 feet tall and a narrower horizontal spray to keep kids close to the hydrant.
+A center fountain shoots water over 12 feet high, and a narrower horizontal spray keeps kids close to the hydrant.
 Our testers ran around and over the hydrant, and some even picked it up to shoot at their playmates.

-This product has a harder pressure than the competition and may require fine-tuning the water supply to keep kids from getting stung by the harsh spray.
-The manufacturer recommends this for babies as young as one month, and we'd have to disagree with this given the potential for stinging water.
+The sprinkler has a harder water pressure than the competition and may require fine-tuning the water supply to keep kids from getting stung by the harsh spray.
+The manufacturer recommends this option for babies as young as one month old, and we'd have to disagree, considering the potential for stinging water.
 While our older testers didn't seem to mind, younger users could find the pain of direct needle-like water undesirable.
-However, decreasing the water pressure resolves this issue, and once you find the sweet spot, everyone is soaking, happy, and thrilled with this tiny powerhouse of a hydrant.
+However, decreasing the water pressure resolves this issue, and once you find the sweet spot, everyone is soaking, cheery, and thrilled with this tiny powerhouse of a hydrant.

 The Kadaon Lawn Sprinkler is a small plastic spinning sprinkler for kids or lawns.
 This tiny little sprinkler looks unimpressive when you take it out of the simple plastic bag, and we were skeptical that it wasn't going to last or prove fun.
 Boy, were we wrong!
-This unassuming sprinkler is a super soaker with a widespread water pattern and so much water you can't help but get wet.
-During testing, kids loved this option because they could get cooled down quickly without even jumping over the unit.
+It's a super soaker with a widespread water pattern and so much water you can't help but get soaked.
+Our testers loved this option because it cooled them down quickly without requiring them to jump over the unit.

-This feels like a cheap product; while ours held up nicely over the two months of summer we used it, we do wonder how long it will last as the plastic is thin and the unit sits sort of wonky.
+The sprinkler feels cheap, and although ours held up nicely over the two months of summer we used it, we wonder how long it will last as the plastic is thin and the unit sits sort of wonky.
 We suspect a misstep by a larger child will result in a broken sprinkler.
 Otherwise, we love what this option has to offer and think kids looking to get soaked or who have loads of friends will love this little bomb of a sprinkler.

 If your kids are bored with their current jumping apparatus, the Trampoline Sprinkler can breathe new life into a forgotten toy.
 This simple hose design zip ties to the trampoline netting frame, providing a splish splash rainfall inside the jumping circle.
 The kit comes with a water flow adjustment connector, zip ties, and hose.
 This sprinkler is simple in design but provides significant water fun.
 If your kids like to jump and enjoy the water on a hot day, this solution is one you can't pass up.
 Our testers were sold from the word go and gave it 50 stars!

-The setup for this product is more involved than any of the competition, and you'll probably want to do before you tell your kids you have it, as patience isn't great in the younger set.
+The setup of this product is more involved than other competitors, and you'll probably want to complete it before you tell your kids, as patience isn't great for the younger crowd.
 Also, it does make the trampoline surface slippery, and the odds of falling increase with use, so it is best to go slow and limit the jumpers to avoid clashing bodies.
 Overall, our testers thought this was a great way to enjoy a trampoline, remarking that "if you don't own this, you haven't lived!"

 The Obuby Sprinkle & Splash Play Mat has a large play mat surface with a water-filled ring that provides a light spray from holes at regular intervals.
 The ring inflates from the water and creates a very shallow pool for toddlers and babies to splash in (with supervision).
-Our testers, even the older crowd, enjoyed the splash pool and the refreshing spray of water from the ring.
-The spray is never stingy, and the wetness never ends as the pad is continuously refilling.
+Even the older testers enjoyed the splash pool and the refreshing water fountain from the ring.
+The spray is never stingy, and the wetness never ends as the pad continuously refills.
 We fit four kids from 8-10 inside with room to spare.

-This pad is best for younger kids as older children will likely want to run and jump, which could cause slipping.
-The limited spray pattern and slippery pad surface limit those who like to stay on the move.
-That said, even our older testers wanted to wind down on the pad as the sprinkler testing drew to a close, and we can see this simple option being a family favorite on a hot day.
+This pad is best for younger children as older kids will likely want to run and jump, which could cause slipping.
+The limited spray pattern and slippery pad surface limit those who like to stay on the mat.
+That said, our older testers enjoyed winding down on the pad as the sprinkler testing drew to a close, and we can see this simple option being a family favorite on a hot day.

 If you're hosting more than two kids, the Wet N' Wild Kids Hydro Hoop could be the solution to your "we're so bored" summertime blues.
 This hoop has multiple small sprinkler heads sticking in various directions providing an individual spout for multiple kids simultaneously.
 With no movement in the hoop, this is a good option for those looking for predictability with running and jumping in mind.
 There is no more fighting over the spray with so many ports, and the lack of wild flailing means no more "ow, my eye!" problems while playing.

-With the same spray pattern, this sprinkler could get dull for older or more adventurous children who desire a more random water pattern.
-Our testers initially liked it but swiftly shifted to other options after realizing that "that is all it does."
-Despite the potential for the wild and crazy kids to lose interest, this is still an excellent option for kids who enjoy predictability over adrenaline, making it a good choice for the merry-go-round lovers in your life; the rollercoaster folks might need to look elsewhere.
+Since this sprinkler has the same spray pattern, it could become uninteresting for older or more adventurous children who desire a more random water pattern.
+Our testers initially liked it but swiftly shifted to other options after realizing that "that's all it does."
+Despite the potential for the wild and crazy kids to lose interest, we think it's still an excellent sprinkler for kids who enjoy predictability over adrenaline.
+In other words, it's a good choice for the merry-go-round lovers in your life; the rollercoaster folks might need to look elsewhere.

-The GoFloats Giant Inflatable Fire Hydrant is a fun, novelty inflatable with a center spray that shoots up and falls much like rain.
-The design is fun and harkens back to when fire hydrants cooled off urban neighborhoods in the scorching summer heat.
-We liked the straightforward design and the included adjustment attachment that lets the user decrease or increase water flow as desired right at the hydrant without a trip to the water faucet.
+The GoFloats Giant Inflatable Fire Hydrant is a fun inflatable with a center spray that shoots up and falls much like rain.
+The design brings smiles and harkens back to when fire hydrants cooled off urban neighborhoods in the scorching summer heat.
+We like its straightforward design and the included adjustment attachment that lets the user decrease or increase water flow as desired right at the hydrant without a trip to the water faucet.

-This hydrant took a long time to inflate, even using an electric pump.
-Our testers struggled to remain patient waiting for full inflation to happen, so we recommend inflating it the night before you plan to use it when they are sleeping.
+This hydrant sprinkler took a long time to inflate, even using an electric pump.
+Our testers struggled to remain patient, so we recommend inflating it the night before you plan to reveal it to your kids.
 Also, our older testers thought it was somewhat dull as the spray doesn't fall very far from the hydrant and is relatively consistent.
-However, we think some adult or toddler parties with a related theme could benefit from a novelty item such as this.
+However, we believe some adult or toddler parties with a related theme could benefit from a novelty item such as this.
 Our toddler and grownup testers rather liked the raindrop feel of the spray, even if adventurous kids moved on quickly.